William Paul Thompson: Murders

 On March 25, 1984, Thompson and a fellow transient, 44-year-old Robert Herman Boyle, were drinking at the Murderer's Bar, located about 4 miles northeast of Auburn, California.
-In there, they met brothers Robert and John Pariset, 35 and 28 respectively, who were out fishing and gold panning in the area.
-They befriended and drank alcohol with the pair, but unbeknownst to the brothers, Boyle was informed by Thompson that he was getting annoyed with the two men due to their noisy motorcycles and Robert's drunkenness, but took little notice of his friend's warning.
-That same evening, the four men went to Thompson and Boyle's campsite to drink tequila and smoke marijuana, and after some time, Boyle and John Pariset went to the camper van to get some sleeping bags, leaving Robert and Thompson alone.
-When they returned, they found Robert lying on the ground, but incorrectly assumed that he had fallen asleep.
-When Boyle went inside to get the blankets, he suddenly heard a gunshot and went back outside, only to find that Thompson had shot John in the head with a .22 revolver, and was rummaging through the brothers' pockets.
+In the bar, they met brothers Robert and John Pariset, 35 and 28 respectively, who were in the area for fishing and gold panning.
+They befriended and drank alcohol with the pair, but unbeknownst to the brothers, Thompson informed Boyle was informed that he was getting annoyed with the two men due to their noisy motorcycles and Robert's drunkenness.
+Boyle took little notice of his friend's warning.
+Later in the evening, the four men went to Thompson and Boyle's campsite to drink tequila and smoke marijuana.
+Boyle and John Pariset then went to the camper van to get some sleeping bags, leaving Robert and Thompson alone.
+When they returned, they found Robert lying on the ground and incorrectly assumed that he had fallen asleep.
+When Boyle left again for additional blankets, he heard a gunshot.
+Returning to the campsite, Boyle discovered that Thompson had shot John in the head with a .22 revolver, and was rummaging through both brothers' pockets.

 After coming to an agreement not to turn each other over to the police, the pair travelled to Winnemucca, Nevada, where they parted ways.
 By that time, an arrest warrant had been issued for the two men, as a 15-year-old local had told the authorities that he had seen them leave the crime scene.
-Boyle headed to Salt Lake City, Utah, while Thompson continued towards Reno, committing multiple robberies along the way.
-On April 21, he was waiting to hop onto a train near the Sands Hotel, waiting at the camp of a 28-year-old unemployed transient named Randy Waldron.
-At one point, deciding that he needed cash and a false ID, Thompson pulled out his pistol and shot Waldron in the head four times.
-He then rifled through his pockets and fled, but only half an hour later, he attempted to rob two women, Barbara Johnson and Susan Black, at gunpoint.
-Much to his surprise, the pair fought back, with Johnson throwing a tire iron at him while Black hit him with her handbag, causing him to flee.
-Not long after, Thompson was detained by the authorities for the attempted robberies, as they had recognized the distinctive tattoos on his knuckles.
+Boyle headed to Salt Lake City, Utah while Thompson continued towards Reno, committing multiple robberies along the way.
+On April 21, he was waiting to hop a train near the Sands Hotel at the camp of 28-year-old unemployed transient Randy Waldron.
+Deciding that he needed cash and a false ID, Thompson pulled out his pistol and shot Waldron in the head four times.
+He then rifled through his pockets and fled.
+Half an hour later in the same area, he attempted to rob two women, Barbara Johnson and Susan Black, at gunpoint.
+Much to his surprise, the pair fought back, with Johnson throwing a tire iron at him and Black hitting him with her handbag, causing him to flee.
+Not long after, Thompson was detained by the authorities for the attempted robberies as they had recognized the distinctive tattoos on his knuckles.